-Subsequent to adoption of the merger agreement and approval of the transactions contemplated thereunder by the PBG Board, PepsiCo entered into retention agreements with each of Eric J. Foss, Victor L. Crawford and John L. Berisford.
-The retention agreements between PepsiCo and Messrs.
-Foss, Crawford and Berisford supersede their respective PBG Retention Agreements, and will become effective upon completion of the merger.
-The PBG Retention Agreements between PBG and the other executive officers will remain in effect.
-The retention agreements between PepsiCo and Messrs.
-Foss, Crawford are described below on page 183 of this proxy statement/prospectus.
-The following is a description of the PBG Retention Agreements with each of the executive officers, including Messrs.
-Foss, Crawford and Berisford.
+Subsequent to adoption of the merger agreement and approval of the transactions contemplated thereunder by the PBG Board, PepsiCo entered into a retention agreement with Eric J. Foss.
+The retention agreement between PepsiCo and Mr. Foss supersedes his PBG Retention Agreement, and will become effective upon completion of the merger.
+The retention agreement between PepsiCo and Mr. Foss is described below on page [-] of this proxy statement/prospectus.
+The following is a description of the PBG Retention Agreements with each of the executive officers, including Mr. Foss.